sondregronas/actualbudget-utils-nor/README.md

 - **Payee Aggregation** - Modify `payee_aggregate.yaml` with Payee: regex (or list of regexes) to aggregate/merge payees.
 See the example file for more details.
 This is useful for when you have multiple payees that should be aggregated into one, i.e. "Store Name" and "Store Name - Location" could be aggregated into "Store Name".
+Can also be used to update the transaction category based on the payee aggregate group (i.e. all transactions under the "Grocery Stores" group can be set to the "Groceries" category).

 - **Bank Sync** - Triggers a bank sync for all accounts in Actual.
 This is useful if you want to automate the bank sync process.